Elgg/Elgg/docs/guides/hooks-list.rst

 		'widget_context' => $widget_context
 	)

-**rest, init**
-	Triggered by the web services rest handler.
-Plugins can set up their own authentication handlers, then return true to prevent the default handlers from being registered.

 **public_pages, walled_garden**
 	Filter the URLs that are can be seen by logged out users if Walled Garden is enabled. ``$value`` is an array of regex strings that will allow access if matched.